Agent-based model

-Agent-based models are a kind of microscale model that simulate the simultaneous operations and interactions of multiple agents in an attempt to re-create and predict the appearance of complex phenomena.
+An agent-based model is a type of microscale model that simulates the simultaneous operations and interactions of multiple agents in an attempt to re-create and predict the appearance of complex phenomena.
 The process is one of emergence, which some express as "the whole is greater than the sum of its parts".
 In other words, higher-level system properties emerge from the interactions of lower-level subsystems.
 Or, macro-scale state changes emerge from micro-scale agent behaviors.
 Or, simple behaviors (meaning rules followed by agents) generate complex behaviors (meaning state changes at the whole system level).

-Individual agents are typically characterized as boundedly rational, presumed to be acting in what they perceive as their own interests, such as reproduction, economic benefit, or social status, using heuristics or simple decision-making rules.
-ABM agents may experience "learning", adaptation, and reproduction.
+An individual agent is typically characterized as boundedly rational, presumed to be acting in what it perceives as its their own interests, such as reproduction, economic benefit, or social status, using heuristics or simple decision-making rules.
+An ABM agent may experience "learning", adaptation, and reproduction.

-Most agent-based models are composed of: (1) numerous agents specified at various scales (typically referred to as agent-granularity); (2) decision-making heuristics; (3) learning rules or adaptive processes; (4) an interaction topology; and (5) an environment.
-ABMs are typically implemented as computer simulations, either as custom software, or via ABM toolkits, and this software can be then used to test how changes in individual behaviors will affect the system's emerging overall behavior.
+An agent-based model is usually composed of (1) numerous agents specified at various scales (typically referred to as agent-granularity), (2) decision-making heuristics, (3) learning rules or adaptive processes,(4) an interaction topology, and (5) an environment.
+An ABM is typically implemented as a computer simulation, either as custom software or using an ABM toolkit.
+This software can be then used to test how changes in individual behavior will affect the system's overall behavior.